-For the year ended December 31, 2010, participants are permitted to contribute from 1% to 30% of their "base pay" as defined in the plan provisions during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the plan provisions.
-Contributions are permitted to be made either on a before-tax or an after-tax basis, or a combination of both, and may be directed into any investment option available within the Plan.
-In addition to regular before-tax or after-tax contributions, eligible participants may also contribute catch-up contributions up to \$5,500 per year if they are or will be at least age 50 by December 31st and are contributing at least 8% before-tax to the Plan or have contributed the maximum regular before-tax contributions to the Plan.
+For the year ended December 31, 2011, participants are permitted to contribute from 1% to 30% of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan document.
+Participants may elect to make contributions to the Plan in any combination of before-tax, after-tax and Roth 401(k) contributions and may direct those contributions into any investment option available within the Plan.
+Prior to January 1, 2011, Roth 401(k) contributions were not permitted to be made to the Plan.
+The combined before-tax and Roth 401(k) contributions may not exceed \$16,500.
+In addition to regular before-tax, after-tax or Roth 401(k) contributions, eligible participants may also contribute catch-up contributions up to \$5,500 per year if they are or will attain the age of 50 by December 31st and are contributing at least 8 percent before-tax in contributions and/or Roth contributions to the Plan or have contributed the maximum regular before-tax contributions to the Plan.